peterkibuchi/soko-merchant/README.md

 ## Project Status

-Rave is currently: _in development_.
+Soko is currently: _in development_.